 I am a person-centred counsellor, which means I believe in your personal innate ability to find your way forward.
 You have decided that counselling might be beneficial at this particular time, because you need a skilled professional to help you navigate your life.
 As a counsellor I am here to help you bring sense to your life.
-As someone who is skilled in listening I offer you a calm, kind and non-judgemental space to share your story.
+As someone who is skilled in listening I offer you a calm, kind and non-judgmental space to share your story.

 Counselling can help you to find a way forward when you don’t feel there is one.
 Helping you to tap into your own capacity to make sense of who you are, in order for you to make the important changes to live the life you want to lead.

 I am a qualified Person Centred Counsellor and Psychotherapist.

 I am also a qualified Couples Counsellor and a registered Member of the British Association for Counselling and Psychotherapy.

 I am listed on the BACP Register of Counsellors & Psychotherapists http://www.bacpregister.org.uk/ which is the first psychological therapists’ register to be accredited by the Department of Health, independently administered and accountable to Parliament.

 I am committed to working in an ethical manner and I adhere to the British Association for Counselling and Psychotherapy's Ethical Framework.

 Who I work with?